 While Mailchimp been around a long time, some newer players in the field, like ConvertKit and MailerLite, have pushed Mailchimp to start innovating.
 The results are promising and they are still a solid choice for bloggers who are starting out or who have a small to medium list.

 Mailchimp Pricing: (all prices in US dollars)

-Free account: up to 2000 subscribers and 12,000 emails per month, Your emails will have Mailchimp branding and you'll get basic reporting, AB testing, and templates.
+Free account: up to 2000 contacts and 10,000 email sent per month, Your emails will have Mailchimp branding and you'll get basic reporting, basic templates and single email automations.

-Pro Account: costs $199/month PLUS the cost of your subscribers, which rises with your subscriber count.
-All the features of the Grow Account but with premium support, advanced segmentation, additional testing options and comparative reporting.
+Premium Account: costs $299 US/month which included 10,000 contacts.
+The price increases with your contact count.
+All the features of the Standard Account but with premium support, advanced segmentation, additional testing options and comparative reporting.
 For most bloggers this would be overkill unless you have a very large list that brings in a good revenue stream.

 Mad Mimi is another provider that's been around for a long time.
 It's strength is its ease of use when it comes to email templates.
 They don't have a lot of options but what they do have is easy to use and do basic customizations with (like adding logos and changing colours).
 They also have all the basic services you would expect in an email provider: reporting, auto responders, drip campaigns and basic reporting

 Mad Mimi's other pro is that it's significantly less expensive than the other providers.
 While they don't have a free account level, the cost per subscriber is much less compared to Mailchimp.